 Children must be brought to the Centre and collected by a responsible adult of at least 18 years of age.
 On arrival, the adult must sign the child in via the online XAP Program (previously Storypark Manage) using their mobile and kiosk code and take the child to a staff member.

 When departing, the adult collecting the child must come into the room and ensure that staff are aware that the child is leaving.
-A signature and departure time as well as a printed name are required in the Attendance Book on departure.
+The adult must again use the online platform to sign the child out for that day.

 Staff must be informed if someone other than a custodial parent will be collecting the child.
 If your child is collected by someone who you have not authorised in the Enrolment form, the parent/guardian must enter the nominee into XAP Program and be given their kiosk code.

 What does your child need to bring?